rohit12crj/Study-Notes/AWS/API_Gateway/notes.md

 - https://www.youtube.com/watch?v=jcibXVFiFek  --> Rahul

 ---
+✅ Difference between POST , PUT & PATCH
+- POST --> Create --> Used to create a new resource
+- PUT --> Replace --> Used to replace an entire resource (or create if it doesn’t exist)
+- PATCH --> Partial Update --> Used to update part of a resource

+---
 ✅ API Gateway Throttling --> Used to Protect API Gateway
 - youtube.com/watch?v=sCXejDwPGY4
 - Rate Limit vs Burst Limit
 - <img width="523" height="425" alt="image" src="https://github.com/user-attachments/assets/54badf55-4301-478c-8215-89d8d0f2ce07" />